United States Marshals Service: Firearms and protective gear

-The primary handgun for marshals are Glock pistols in .40 S&W caliber (models 22, 23 or 27).
-Deputy Marshals may also carry a backup gun, but it must meet certain requirements.
+The primary handgun for all current deputy marshals is the Glock 17 in 9mm.
+Prior to that deputies were issued the Glock 22 in .40 S&W. Deputy Marshals may also carry a backup gun, but it must meet certain requirements.
 Deputy Marshals are also equipped with body armor and collapsible batons for daily use, and ballistic shields, helmets, and protective goggles for serving high risk warrants.

-Members of the U.S. Marshal SOG Teams are armed with Beretta 9mm pistols, Smith & Wesson Model 645 .45 cal pistols, .357 magnum revolvers, Remington 870 and Ithaca DS 12-gauge shotguns, Colt 9mm SMGs with Knight's Armament Company suppressors, HK MP-5 9mm SMGs, M16A2 and CAR-15 rifles, and Remington 700 .308 cal rifles equipped with scopes.
+Members of the U.S. Marshal SOG Teams are armed with the Staccato Model P 2011 pistols in 9mm Parabellum.
+They have both a full size with a red dot sight as well as a smaller, more concealable version for covert operations.
 In 2019, the SOG adopted the STI 2011, a 1911 platform of pistol that is modified for USMS SOG needs.

+All marshals have a variety of AR-platform rifles, shotguns, and less-lethal options available for their use.
+Recently, the service has introduced a body-worn camera (BWC) program.
+Marshals are issued various body armor including a concealable vest, a tactical vest that accepts their soft-armor panels and rifle plates, as well as a rifle plate only carrier depending on their needs.
+Ballistic helmets and shields are also available.

 Surveillance airplanes

 The U.S. Marshals Service has planes registered under a front company named Early Detection Alarm Systems, which has an address of a UPS Store mailbox in Spring, Texas.
 This operation has been in place since at least 2007, and by 2014 were based in five airports across the country.

 The planes tend to fly in a tight circle; GPS/radio trackers, cameras, video recorder, and video transmitter installations are documented.
 It is also presumed to include an IMSI-catcher such as the Stingray phone tracker or the Boeing DRTbox (Dirtbox), which are used by the Marshals' Technical Operations Group.